Kankoda/website/collections/_emojikit-features/localization.md

 ## Limited Support

-Full emoji localization is currently only implemented to English, but can be implemented on-demand for any product that needs more support.
+Full emoji localization is currently only implemented in English, but can be implemented on-demand for any product that needs more support.

-You can also [reach out]({{site.email_url}}) to help out with localization, to get a considerable discount on an SDK license.
+You can [reach out]({{site.email_url}}) to help out with localization, to get a considerable discount on an SDK license.